astrotars/awesome-ecommerce-stack/README.md

 # E-commerce Stack

-Most popular tools from the 10,000+ top e-commerce stores. 💰
+Popular marketing tools and add-ons used by 10,000+ of the top e-commerce stores. 💰

+If you would like to contribute to this growing list, please submit a pull request.
+To be accepted, please ensure that your URL is prefixed with `https://`.

 ## Social Media